VH-Lab/NDI-matlab/docs/reference/+ndi/neuron.m.md

   Outputs:
      If a second output is requested in EPOCHDOC, then the DOC is NOT added to the database

-Help for ndi.neuron/addepoch is inherited from superclass NDI.ELEMENT.TIMESERIES
+Help for ndi.neuron/addepoch is inherited from superclass ndi.element.timeseries
 ```

 ---